The Bankrate promise

 What is a building code?

-To be sure, older buildings must be brought up to current code.
+Building codes apply to all sorts of real estate, both commercial and residential.
+Older buildings must be “brought up to code” — that is, updated to current standards.
 If they fail to be updated, a building inspector could deem them unfit to live or work in.

 Building code example

-One of the best examples of building codes designed to meet the dangers of a specific type of natural disaster were written in Los Angeles.
+One of the best examples of building codes designed to meet the dangers of a specific type of natural disaster is in Los Angeles.

 The area is prone to earthquakes and the city has adjusted its code to strictly monitor new and existing buildings.
 Through changes to previous versions of the code, the city has taken on the problem of concrete and wooden structures that lack the necessary earthquake reinforcements.
 These reinforcements are needed to address the shaking that occurs with even a minor quake.